Tag Archives: Chardonnay

 Salt and pepper, to taste

-4 cups chicken stock
+4 cups lobster or chicken broth

 1 tablespoon olive oil